rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Used the Canvas widget to display a countdown timer and a progress indicator.
 - Applied Tkinter dynamic typing to update the timer display in real time.
 - Enhanced user interaction by adding start/reset buttons and automatic cycle progression.

 ---

+## Day 29: Tkinter Dynamic Widgets and Password Manager Project

+### Key Concepts:

+- **Dynamic Tkinter Widgets**: Adding, updating, and removing widgets dynamically during runtime.
+- **File Handling**: Reading from and writing to files to store persistent data.
+- **Data Validation**: Validating user input for better data integrity and error handling.
+- **Clipboard Functionality**: Using the `pyperclip` module to copy data to the clipboard programmatically.

+### Project: Password Manager

+- Built a password manager application with a GUI interface to store and retrieve credentials.
+- Designed a form with input fields for website name, email/username, and password.
+- Implemented a password generator feature for creating strong passwords automatically.
+- Added functionality to save credentials to a file (`data.txt`) in a structured format.
+- Included clipboard functionality to copy generated passwords for easy use.
+- Enhanced user experience with features like data validation and error prompts for missing fields.

+---